-Long Island City New York
+Long Island City in New York

 Long Island City New York is near the East River opposite the east side of Manhattan.
 Known for its waterside parks, lively art scene and continuous transformations.
 I see it mostly as a perfect low budget alternative to staying in Manhattan.
 It takes just fifteen minutes to travel from Long Island City to Manhattan by subway.